Neurology Residency

 If you answered yes, then you should consider applying to our program!

-We are a young program: We just graduated our seventh class of residents in 2024.
+We are a young program: We just graduated our class of residents in 2025.
 We work hard to improve the educational experience of our residents and make changes based on the recommendations of the residents, and with the input of our residents.
 When we are asked, “What kind of resident are you looking for?” we say that we are looking for someone who wants to be an active part of their education and work with the faculty to enhance the learning experience.
 Our faculty is young and enthusiastic – this is the first job for many of our neurologists.
 They have a drive to grow their programs and teach their favorite aspects of neurology.
 There are still some of us with grey hair, but the enthusiasm remains.

 We are a broad program: We have a good base of general outpatient neurologists and neurohospitalists, but we also have faculty that cover the range of neurological specialties from vascular care (including interventional) and neurocritical care to dementia, epilepsy, headache, movement disorders, neuroimmunology, and neuromuscular care.
-Our residents spend time in each of these inpatient and outpatient specialties and get one one-on-one time with our accomplished faculty.
+Our residents spend time in each of these inpatient and outpatient specialties and get one-on-one time with our accomplished faculty.

 We are a supportive program: We think of ourselves as a big diverse family.
 There is an amazing cohesiveness among our residents.
 This is a program where everyone helps each other reach their full potential.
 We watch out for each other’s safety and health.
 We share the workload.
 We teach others what we have learned and share pearls of wisdom.
 As a healthcare community, we value wellness and resilience and help our residents learn lifelong skills to prevent depersonalization and burnout.
 Our faculty cares about the futures of our residents and helps them to find their special area of passion in neurology.
 We’ll help you make your bright future – whether it’s a fellowship or first job – a reality.